restevean/AssistControlByQR/README.md

 - Implement real email sending using SMTP/AWS SES/SendGrid.
 - Add authentication to restrict dashboard access.
 - Export attendance report (CSV, PDF).

+---

+> **Note:** This project was created entirely using AI, as a practical prompt engineering exercise within the Master’s in AI and Innovation 2025.